Oak Hill Plantation

-Oak Hill Plantation is a privately owned conservation preserve created in the late 20th century by T. K. Wetherell with his wife, Virginia Bass Wetherell.
-The large personal residence is maintained by the present owner, Virginia Wetherell-Scott.
+Oak Hill Plantation is a privately owned conservation preserve created in the late 20th century by T. K. Wetherell with his wife, Ginger Wetherell.
+The large personal residence is maintained by the present owner, Ginger Wetherell-Scott.

 Origins

 While serving in the Florida House of Representatives, T. K. Wetherell began purchasing parcels of land in the Red Hills Region of Jefferson County, Florida that would become the 983-acre Oak Hill Plantation.
 The property is near Lamont, 30 miles from Tallahassee, Florida.

 The house is 8,000 ft² and contains five-bedrooms and four-bathrooms in the classic Greek Revival-style architecture that was typical for plantation homes.
 The property is almost surrounded by Ted Turner's 32,000-acre Avalon plantation.

 A paved driveway lined with live oaks leads to the house, about a 10-minute drive to Interstate 10.
 The heavily treed, rolling hills surrounding the compound are a diverse habitat for wildlife including whitetail deer, turkeys, quail and doves.
 The 15-acre lake is fed by a natural spring.
 The old St. Augustine Road passes through the property and is one of many walking, riding and horse trails.